TrueFiEng/Waffle/docs/source/getting-started.rst

     }
   }

-Add :code:`mocha.opts` file in your test folder:
+If you are using TypeScript add :code:`mocha.opts` file in your test folder:

 .. code-block:: text